Maxenceee/UNO/README.md

 App will be available on localhost at specified port in the bin/www file (> defaultPort)

+## Multiplayer

+Multiplayer WebSocket server will automaticaly start on port 8081 nothing more is required.

+Multiple games can be played in the same time, players are automatically matched.

 ### Node.js Apache server Configuration

 An easy way to do is to enable ProxyPass on virtual host and configure server as follow.